firebase/flutterfire/docs/auth/multi-factor.md

 If you've upgraded to Firebase Authentication with Identity Platform, you can add SMS multi-factor authentication to your Flutter app.
+Note: Avoid the use of SMS-based MFA.
+SMS is an insecure technology that is easy to compromise or spoof with no authentication mechanism or eavesdropping protection.

 Multi-factor authentication (MFA) increases the security of your app.
 While attackers often compromise passwords and social accounts, intercepting a text message is